BigThor/BigThor/README.md

 ## I am looking to collaborate on 🎮
 Anything related to videogames would be awesome.
-I do not have that much experience, but I have worked on a few projects already and I am always eager to learn.
+I do not have that much experience, but I have worked on a few projects already and I am always eager to learn 😄.

 ## You can contact me through 📞
 * 📧 Mail : jr._5oct1998@hotmail.com